rayokamoto/AUDIT/README.md

 ### Chrome
 Download the zip file from the releases tab or build the extension yourself.

 Unzip the Chrome file and load the unpacked extension at `chrome://extensions`.
-Make sure that developer mode is enabled, otherwise the option to load an unpacked extension won't be available.
+Make sure that developer mode is enabled, otherwise, the option to load an unpacked extension won't be available.

 ### Firefox

+You must be using Firefox 109 or later.

 Download the `.xpi` file from the releases tab or build it yourself.